Article by John Miller

 - Vestibular neuritis (viral infection of the inner ear).

 - Meniere’s disease (a disorder of the inner ear).

 - Some types of minor strokes.

-In around half of BPPV cases, the cause of your BPPV can’t be found.
+In around half of BPPV cases, you can’t find the cause of your BPPV.
 This is known as idiopathic BPPV.

 How is BPPV Diagnosed?

-Dizziness and vertigo are common to a wide range of medical conditions, so careful differential diagnosis is important.
+Dizziness and vertigo are common to many medical conditions, so careful differential diagnoses are essential.
 Your physiotherapist or doctor may use several tests to diagnose BPPV.

 What is the Treatment for BPPV?

 After assessing you and confirming BPPV, your BPPV trained physiotherapist will apply specific techniques to relocate the “ear rocks” to an area in the inner ear that doesn’t stimulate your feelings of dizziness or vertigo.